 - Potato chips – You need about 2 cups of crushed chips for these cookies, which corresponds to about 6 cups of potato chips.

-- Butter – Use unsalted butter because the potato chips add the saltiness.
+- Butter – For this recipe I prefer to use unsalted butter because the potato chips add quite a bit of saltiness.
 The cookies will mix best if you get the butter out of the refrigerator to soften for an hour before making the cookies.

 What Kind of Potato Chips Should You Use?